-Food Standards Australia New Zealand (FSANZ) received a paid Application (A1004) from DSM Food Specialties Pty Ltd on 21 January 2008.
-The Application seeks to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to include Aspergillus niger (A. niger), containing the gene for phospholipase A_2 isolated from porcine pancreas.
+Food Standards Australia New Zealand (FSANZ) received an Application (A1004) from DSM Food Specialties Pty Ltd on 21 January 2008.
+The Applicant subsequently chose to expedite consideration of their Application by the payment of the relevant charge.
+The Application seeks to amend Standard 1.3.3 - Processing Aids of the Australia New Zealand Food Standards Code (the Code) to include Aspergillus niger (A. niger) containing the gene for phospholipase A_2 isolated from porcine pancreas.
 This is a new microbial source of the enzyme, phospholipase A_2 (EC number 3.1.1.4), to be included in the Table to clause 17 - Permitted enzymes of microbial origin.

 Processing aids are required to undergo a pre-market safety assessment before approval for use in Australia and New Zealand.
 Phospholipase A_2 derived from porcine pancreas is currently listed as a permitted processing aid in Standard 1.3.3 - Processing aids in the Table to clause 15 - Permitted enzymes of animal origin.
-Similarly phospholipase A_2 from the microbial source, Streptomyces violaceoruber (S. violaceoruber), is listed in the Table to Clause 17 - Permitted enzymes of microbial origin.
+Similarly phospholipase A_2 from the microbial source, Streptomyces violaceoruber (S. violaceoruber), is listed in the Table to clause 17 - Permitted enzymes of microbial origin.